Save to My DOJO

 You now have enough information to make an informed decision.
 These conditions indicate a good condition for NTFS:

-- Storage on hosts older than 2016 — ReFS was not as mature on previous versions.
-This alone is not an airtight point.
+● Storage on hosts older than 2016 — ReFS was not as mature on previous versions.

-As time goes on, NTFS will lose favorability over ReFS in Hyper-V deployments.
-But, that does not mean that NTFS has reached its end.
+As time goes on, NTFS will lose favorability over ReFS in Hyper-V deployments, however, that does not mean that NTFS has reached the end of its usefulness.
 ReFS has staggeringly higher limits, but very few systems use more than a fraction of what NTFS can offer.
 ReFS does have impressive resilience features, but NTFS also has self-healing powers and you have access to RAID technologies to defend against data corruption.

 Some situations make ReFS the clear choice for storing Hyper-V data: